Search This Blog

 In 1845 wife Elizabeth died with such swiftness that expressions of sympathy were forthcoming from all quarters.
 She was "hale and hearty" one morning but was taken ill in the night.
 Surgeon Wilkinson attended but declared her life must be despaired of and she never recovered.
 Inflammation of the throat was considered the cause of death.
 George, with a young family, would go on to marry a second time, to widow Charlotte of Bisham.

 George was the last landlord of The Swan.
-I'm not sure when he chose to leave it, but the site was ear marked for a new rectory by the Rev Milman who had many church improvement plans in mind.
+I'm not sure exactly when he chose to leave it but it was sometime between summer 1861 and December 1863 when the premises is described as uninhabited.
+The site was ear marked for a new rectory by the Rev Milman who had many church improvement plans in mind.
 The Rev left the parish before most were realised but he did see the completion of his new home the year before his departure.
 So The Swan and all its history was demolished in the 1860s.
 George and family moved just a short distance away to Brook(s) Street (now Station Rd).

 Farmer George, Timber Merchant